 Birds are prolific and at Mvuu Lodge, where we are staying, the local guides usually know where a Pel’s Fishing Owl is roosting, so that we will most likely be able to admire this huge orange owl in daylight!
 The bulbous-eyed White-backed Night Heron can even be found on the banks by our beautifully situated accommodation.

 We will be able to explore the park on foot and in purpose-built open safari vehicles that are perfect for birdwatching.
-Colourful Lilian’s Lovebirds and Brown-headed Parrots present little problem to see and the grey-headed form of Brown-necked Parrot can also be found.
-Beautiful Böhm’s Bee-eaters, the lovely Livingstone’s Flycatcher and Collared Palm Thrushes are ‘garden birds’, but Racket-tailed Roller, the striking Brown-breasted Barbet, Speckle-throated Woodpecker and Arnott’s Chat may require a bit more searching for.
-Raptors such as Martial Eagle, Western Banded Snake Eagle, Bateleur and Palm-nut Vulture occur here and in the palm trees we should find the dainty Dickinson’s Kestrel and Red-necked Falcon.
-As twilight approaches and the first bats flit about over the reeds snapping up insects they may in turn be picked out of the air by Eurasian Hobbies and we should look out for a Bat Hawk.
+Colourful, restricted-range Lilian’s Lovebirds and more widespread Brown-headed Parrots present little problem to see and the grey-headed form of Brown-necked Parrot can also be found.
+Beautiful Böhm’s Bee-eaters, the lovely Livingstone’s Flycatcher and Collared Palm Thrushes are ‘garden birds’, but Racket-tailed Roller, the striking Brown-breasted Barbet, Speckle-throated Woodpecker and Arnot’s Chat may require a bit more searching for.
+Raptors such as Martial Eagle, Western Banded Snake Eagle, Bateleur and Palm-nut Vulture occur here and in the palm trees, we should find the dainty Dickinson’s Kestrel and Red-necked Falcon.
+As twilight approaches and the first bats flit about over the reeds snapping up insects they may, in turn, be picked out of the air by Eurasian Hobbies and we should keep a lookout for a Bat Hawk.

 A night drive can turn up some Square-tailed Nightjars or an African Scops Owl, whilst mammals include White-tailed Mongoose, Rusty-spotted Genet and if we are fortunate Meller’s Mongoose or some other surprise.